 1. Peel and finely chop the onion.
 Peel and grate or crush the garlic.
 Break the spaghetti into small lengths, around 2-3cm long.
 Crumble the stock cube into a heatproof jug and stir in 450ml boiling water to dissolve it.
-Tip the quinoa into a sieve and give it a good rinse for 1-2 mins.
+Tip the quinoa into a sieve and rinse under a cold tap for 1-2 mins.

-2. Put a medium pan over a medium heat for 1 min.
-Add ½ tbsp oil and the spaghetti.
-Gently fry for 2-3 mins, stirring occasionally, till the spaghetti is browned all over.
+2. Warm a medium pan over a medium heat for 1 min.
+Add ½ tbsp olive oil and the spaghetti.
+Gently fry for 2-3 mins, stirring occasionally, till the spaghetti is browned.

 4. Stir in the garlic with 1 tsp cumin seeds.
 Cook and stir for 1 min, then add the quinoa.
 Cook and stir for another 1 min.